 In this study we analyse the impact of a major tax reform in Uganda that took place in 2012-13.
-The reform shifted the lower threshold of the tax schedule and shifted subsequent thresholds upwards, and introduced an additional top tax rate to the tax schedule.
-We use the universe of Ugandan administrative tax data from the PAYE system from 2010 to 2015 to assess the impacts of this reform on employee wage and/or taxable income, using DiD and event study methods.
+The reform shifted the lower threshold of the tax schedule and subsequent thresholds upwards and introduced an additional top tax rate to the tax schedule.
+We use the universe of Ugandan administrative tax data from the PAYE system from 2010 to 2015 to assess the impacts of this reform on employee wage and/or taxable income, using difference-in-differences and event-study methods.
 We also provide back-of-the-envelope calculations simulating the reform's impact on revenue performance.